DGWhittaker/nottingham_covid_modelling/README.md

 - `virtualenv folder_name` or if you have both python 2 and 3: `virtualenv --python=python3 folder_name`.
 Should `virtualenv` not be recognised you may need to call it as `python -m virtualenv folder_name` or (`python -m virtualenv folder_name`).
 If that doesn't work you may need to install virtualenv first `pip install virtualenv`.
 - go into the virtual environment `cd folder_name` folder
 - and activate `source ./bin/activate` (or `Scripts\activate` on Windows)
-- now get the source code from git: `git clone --recurse git@bitbucket.org:pmzspp/covid19-sp.git`
+- now get the source code from git: `git clone https://github.com/DGWhittaker/nottingham_covid_modelling.git`
-- install the required packages by typing `pip install -r requirements.txt` in the `python/` directory to install the required packages
+- install the required packages by typing `pip install -r requirements.txt` in the `python/` directory
 - Now `pip install -e .` in the `python/` directory to install the *nottingham_covid_modelling* package itself

 ## Running